Summary: Improve Your Finances

 Discretionary spending is personal and you shouldn’t deprive yourself of the joy you get from spending money on things you like.
 However, there may be room at the margin to spend money in ways that you enjoy while finding an opportunity to save.
-Take eating out, for example.
-Rather than paying for something quick for lunch Monday to Friday, bring lunch Monday to Thursday and spend a bit more on a sit-down meal on Friday.
+Take eating out as an example.
+Instead of paying for something quick for lunch Monday to Friday, bring lunch Monday to Thursday and spend a bit more on a sit-down meal on Friday.

 Do Something Productive with the Excess Funds You Discovered

 Initiate (or increase) a pre-authorized contribution to your TFSA and/or RRSP, pay down debt, or give to charity.